Table of Contents

 Due to the low-pressure amplitude, the venous blood transport has to occur in a different manner than in the arterial system.
 Here, the most important pump is not the heart but the muscles.
 For the flow to the heart to be ensured, the peripheral veins are situated inside the muscle compartments.
 At muscle contraction, the pressure in the vein rises.
 The venous valves guarantee that the blood is only transported towards the heart.
 They let the blood pass in only one direction, and that is towards the heart.

 When the body rests, the pressure in the veins is influenced by cardiac activity.
-The venous pulse is characterized by the a-wave, the c-wave, the minimum (x), the v-wave, and the y-decent.
+The venous pulse is characterized by the a-wave, the c-wave, the minimum (x), the v-wave, and the y-descent.

 The a-wave is caused by the atrial contraction.
 The adjoining c-wave is the protrusion of the tricuspid valve into the right atrium, which occurs during ventricular contraction.
 The minimum (x) is caused by the shift of the valve plane because of the right ventricle pulling the tricuspid valve downward during ventricular systole.
 The v-wave results from the filling of the atria with closed atrioventricular valves.
 The opening of the tricuspid valve leads to the y-descent.
 From this point, the cycle repeats.